Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Finite-frequency noise in the absence of currents

 \section{Finite-frequency noise in the absence of currents}

-We have demonstrated in Sec.~\ref{sec:shot-thermal-noise} that, at zero frequency, the thermal noise, necessarily arising when the conductor is biased by a temperature difference, sets a bound on the shot noise in the absence of an average charge or spin current, as long as the transported quantity is energy-independent and the conductor is truly two-terminal.
+We have demonstrated in Sec.~\ref{sec:shot-thermal-noise} that, at zero frequency, the thermal noise, necessarily arising when the conductor is biased by a temperature difference, sets a bound on the shot noise in the absence of an average charge or spin current.
+This holds as long as the transported quantity is energy-independent and the conductor is truly two-terminal.
 In contrast, this is not the case for heat transport or when the two-terminal conductor (effectively) acts as a multi-terminal conductor.
-A natural question is therefore whether the $\omega=0$ bound for the charge shot noise~\eqref{eq:bound-shot-charge} exists even for finite-frequency noise $\omega \neq 0$, which goes along with the emission and absorption of energy quanta $\hbar\omega$.
+A natural next question is therefore whether the $\omega=0$ bound for the charge shot noise~\eqref{eq:bound-shot-charge} exists even for finite-frequency noise $\omega \neq 0$.

+Finite-frequency noise in mesoscopic systems has long been studied, in particular in connection with the so-called quantum-noise regime~\cite{Nazarov2003NATO}.
+It can be linked to the transition rates of a two-level system or, more generally, to the emission and absorption spectra of a conductor coupled to an electromagnetic environment.
+In the latter case, the finite-frequency noise is expressed as a weighted sum over single-particle transitions associated with the emission or absorption of a photon of energy $\hbar\omega$~\cite{Gavish2001}.
+Simultaneously to our work, a finite-frequency generalization of delta-$T$ noise~\cite{Hubler2022Oct} was investigated, which shows the interest in finite-frequency noise under zero-current conditions.

-In this section, we separate the finite-frequency nonequilibrum partitioning noise and the remaining terms according to their physical characteristics, in the same spirit as in Eqs.~(\ref{eq:thermal-general}, \ref{eq:shot-general}).
-Then, we demonstrate that the zero-current shot noise is limited by the remaining terms also at finite frequency, see Eq.~\eqref{eq:finite-freq-bound}.
-Notably, the zero-frequency limit of this bound is stricter than Eq.~\eqref{eq:Charge_shot_0}, but looser than Eq.~\eqref{eq:bound-shot-charge}.
+To investigate the finite frequency and zero current noise, we separate in this section the finite-frequency nonequilibrium partitioning noise and the remaining terms according to their physical characteristics, in the same spirit as in Eq.~\eqref{eq:noise-general}.
+Then, we demonstrate that the zero-current shot noise is indeed limited by the remaining terms also at finite frequency, see Eq.~\eqref{eq:finite-freq-bound}.
+Notably, the zero-frequency limit of this bound is tighter than Eq.~\eqref{eq:Charge_shot_0}, but looser than Eq.~\eqref{eq:bound-shot-charge}.
 We thereby corroborate the generality of the bound on charge shot noise in the absence of current and identify detailed requirements for the bound to hold.